jonathanp985/Cancer-Prediction-Model/README.md

 - Data is made of of properties of a cellular nucleus such as:

-  radius (mean of distances from center to points on the perimeter) texture (standard deviation of gray-scale values) perimeter area smoothness (local variation in radius lengths) compactness (perimeter^2 / area - 1.0) concavity (severity of concave portions of the contour) concave points (number of concave portions of the contour) symmetry fractal dimension (coastline approximation - 1)
+  -radius (mean of distances from center to points on the perimeter) -texture (standard deviation of gray-scale values)
+  - perimeter
+  - area
+  - smoothness (local variation in radius lengths)
+  - compactness (perimeter^2 / area - 1.0)
+  - concavity (severity of concave portions of the contour)
+  - concave points (number of concave portions of the contour)
+  - symmetry
+  - fractal dimension (coastline approximation - 1)

   Diagnosis:
 -   (M) Malignant - 1